 Continuing with the moisture theme, you’ll want to keep an eye out for signs of moisture damage.
 Condensation on the interior of the window can cause moisture damage, but so can leaks.

-Last week we posted a blog on where moisture can find its way through windows and other exterior products.
 When you’re looking for moisture damage around your windows, look for the following signs:

 If you discover water damage, you’ll need to decide how much damage occurred to your home and how badly the window is leaking water.
 Sometimes weatherstripping may simply need replaced to block out moisture.
 However, this is only a quick fix of your windows are otherwise old and inefficient.